fabian-hiller/plant-shop/README.md

 Welcome to the Plant Shop repository.
 Please follow the steps below to get started.

+> Alternatively, you can also watch our setup video on YouTube: [https://youtu.be/aOTQdAV4o4E](https://youtu.be/aOTQdAV4o4E)

 ## Setup plant-shop database

 Step 1: Start your local MySQL database server using the CLI or your operating system's GUI.